+According to above discussion, no details would be defined for the test cases.
+Only text providing the background would be captured in each TC.
+After that the TCs would be considered as 100% completed.

 2.3 Overall completeness

 The overall completeness is changed from 25% to 49%.
 In addition to progress updated according to RAN5 #5-NR-adhoc output, the place holders in Row 19 and 22 are set to 0 since all CA test cases are listed and no DC test case is expected in Rel-15.
 So the change in progress is mainly due to the reduction of total TC numbers.